• Skip to main content

 1. Clear Startup Files in Excel Preferences

-The problem of Excel automatically opening several files upon startup can be fixed by clearing the path to the Startup Files in Excel General Preferences.
+The problem of Excel automatically opening several files upon startup can be fixed by clearing the path to Startup Files in Excel General Preferences.

 Open Excel Preferences on Mac